nilesh0109/Reinforcement-Learning/RL-Deep/hw1/README.md

 The name of the pickle file corresponds to the name of the gym environment.

+### HOW TO RUN

+1. Run train.sh for training the desired Imitation Learning policy (bash train.sh)
+2. Run run.sh for producing the results via policy rollout in the desired environment. (bash run.sh) Please read the bash files run.sh and train.sh for available options

 #### ----UPDATE ----
 ###### Behavior Cloning Results